What are you looking for?

 (optional)

-The southern plains of the Serengeti turn green after the November rains and fresh grazing is just what the wildebeest need for their energy-demanding calving season: several hundred thousand wildebeest are about to be born and it’s going to get busy.
+The southern plains of the Serengeti turn green after the November rains, and fresh grazing is just what the wildebeest need for their energy-demanding calving season.
+This is when several hundred thousand wildebeest are born.

-The season is short-lived but epic in scale.
-In December, great waves of wildebeest come spilling out of the Masai Mara and into the southern Serengeti.
-The animals then fan out into adjoining areas such as the Ndutu region, Lake Masek and even the Ngorongoro Conservation Area
+Calving season is short-lived but epic in scale.
+In December, great waves of wildebeest come spilling out of the Masai Mara in Kenya and into the southern Serengeti.
+They then fan out into adjoining areas such as the Ndutu region, Lake Masek, and even the Ngorongoro Conservation Area

-It’s an amazing scene, the last great concentration of large, wildland animals in the world, and the surrounding landscape is a beautiful one: short-grassy savannah studded with rocky outcrops – koppies, the favourite haunt of the Serengeti’s leopards.
+It’s an amazing scene: the last great concentration of large, wildland animals in the world with the short-grassy savannah studded with rocky outcrops (koppies, the favourite haunt of the Serengeti’s leopards!) as the backdrop.

-Then the calving begins.
-Generally starting in January, the pregnant wildebeest give birth and by February some 8,000 baby wildebeest are being born every day.
-The calving season carries on into March and is joined by other animals too.
-Tens of thousands of zebras and gazelles have accompanied the wildebeest on their trek and are taking advantage of safety in numbers to drop their young too.
+Starting in January, the pregnant wildebeest give birth, and by February some 8,000 baby wildebeest are being born every day.
+The calving season continues into March and is joined by other animals, too.
+Tens of thousands of zebras and gazelles have accompanied the wildebeest on their trek and are taking advantage of safety in numbers to drop their young.

-Such numbers of young and inexperienced animals are of course a magnet for Africa’s predators.
-The big cats – lions, leopards and cheetahs – stalk the southern Serengeti along with spotted hyenas, black-backed jackals and African wild dogs.
-Your chance of seeing predator-prey interaction and indeed a kill are very high during the Serengeti calving season – great news for wildlife photographers if not for the wildebeest.
+Such numbers of young and inexperienced animals are, of course, a magnet for Africa’s predators.
+Big cats – lions, leopards, and cheetahs – stalk the southern Serengeti along with spotted hyenas, black-backed jackals, and African wild dogs.
+Your chance of seeing predator-prey interactions is very high during the calving season – great news for safari-goers if not for the wildebeest.

-Good question.
 Experiencing the Serengeti calving season does need a bit of forward planning.
-Although it is considered the low season, accommodation books out fast.
-The relevant months are January, February and March: if you have specific dates in mind then we recommend booking up to a year in advance – especially for February when the calving season is at its most dramatic.
+Although it’s considered the low season, accommodation books out fast.
+The relevant months are January, February, and March.
+If you have specific dates in mind, we recommend booking up to a year in advance – especially for February, when the calving season is at its most dramatic.
+If you’re not specific about dates, then we advise booking six to eight months ahead.

-The best camps for the calving season lie in the Ndutu area, south of the Serengeti.
+The best camps and lodges for the calving season lie in the Ndutu area, south of the Serengeti.
 Many are semi-permanent tented camps set up each year in the path of the migration, enabling you to leave camp on early morning drives and head straight into the action.
-Your accommodation usually takes the form of a large, walk-in tented suite with a large bed, outside seating area and a private bathroom.
+Your accommodation usually takes the form of a large, walk-in tented suite with a large bed, an outside seating area, and a private bathroom.

 We suggest three nights in the Ndutu area and two nights in another destination to complement the migration experience.
-Perhaps a camp in the Central Serengeti, home to excellent resident wildlife, or – since Ndutu forms part of the Ngorongoro Conservation Area – a lodge at the nearby Ngorongoro Crater, home to Africa’s most reliable Big Five game viewing.
+Perhaps a camp in the central Serengeti, home to excellent resident wildlife, or – since Ndutu forms part of the Ngorongoro Conservation Area – a lodge at the nearby Ngorongoro Crater, home to Africa’s Big Five.

-Wildlife viewing during the calving season is usually enjoyed from the vantage of an open-sided 4X4 vehicle in the experienced hands of a professional guide.
-You’ll have two drives a day – one in the early morning and the other in the afternoon, returning in the early evening with a spot-light leading the way.
+Wildlife viewing during the calving season is usually enjoyed from the vantage point of an open-sided 4X4 vehicle in the experienced hands of a professional guide.
+You’ll have two drives a day, one in the early morning and the other in the afternoon, returning in the early evening with a spotlight leading the way.

-And since our recommended accommodation for the calving season lies in privately-run concessions rather than the Serengeti National Park, your guide has the advantage of being able to drive off-road for exceptional sightings and you have the chance to go on walking safaris with Tanzanian park rangers.
+Since our recommended accommodation for the calving season lies in privately run concessions, your guide has the advantage of being able to drive off-road for exceptional sightings, and you have the chance to go on walking safaris with Tanzanian park rangers.

 Our most frequently asked questions about the Serengeti calving season